Powering Britain's hydrogen future from the Humber

 Why hydrogen in the Humber is key to unlocking the future of Britain’s industry

-The Humber’s connected geography, natural salt caverns, heavy industrial base and skilled workforce make it the ideal location for the UK’s next step in large-scale hydrogen infrastructure development.
+The Humber’s connected geography, natural salt caverns, heavy industrial base and skilled workforce make it the ideal location for Britain’s next step in large-scale hydrogen infrastructure development.

 Energy heritage, future focus